Vaibhav3M/DS-Assignment-2-CORBA/README.md

 -	All UDP requests are sent on a new thread
 - All client requests are sent on a new thread

-### 4. Locks and HashTable
+### 4. HashTables-DataStructure
-- Player data on server are stored in a Hashtables.
+Player data on server are stored in a Hashtables.
 Hashtables are thread-safe and promote concurrency.

+### 5. Locks
--	Lock (ReentrantLock) is used for proper synchronization to allow multiple users to perform operations for the same or different accounts at the same time.
+Lock (ReentrantLock) is used for proper synchronization to allow multiple users to perform operations for the same or different accounts at the same time.

-## Test screenshots are avilable in [Report](https://github.com/Vaibhav3M/Distributed-System-Assignment1/blob/master/Assignment1-Report.pdf)
+## Test screenshots are avilable in [Report](https://github.com/Vaibhav3M/DS-Assignment-2-CORBA/blob/master/Assignment2-Report.pdf)